timClicks/wordpress/README.markdown

 You also need to have your repository checked out to your local machine, so we can run a couple of commands to upload and run custom chef recipes on your environment.

-  1. Open your code directory.
+  * Open your code directory.

 `cd ~/code`

-  2. Run the git command to clone the repository locally.  **USE YOUR REPO**
+  * Run the git command to clone the repository locally.  **USE YOUR REPO**

 `git clone git@github.com:<username>/wordpress.git`

-  3. From that new folder, let's upload the custom chef recipes.
+  * From that new folder, let's deploy the application.

 `cd ~/code/wordpress`

-`ey recipes upload`
+`ey deploy --no-migrate`

-  4. This will prompt you for your username and password (unless you've used this before).
+  * This will prompt you for your username and password (unless you've used this before).
 Enter the same user/pass you use to login to Engine Yard AppCloud.

 ### Step 8.
-Deploy the Application
+Apply the Chef Recipes

-  1. While we are here in the CLI, we can deploy the application.
+  * In order to run your chef recipes, we need to upload them.

-`ey deploy --no-migrate`
+`ey recipes upload`

-  2. Then we'll run the custom chef recipes to finish it off.
+  * Then we'll run the custom chef recipes to finish it off.

 `ey recipes apply`